 ΦFlow only stores valid velocity values in memory.
 This may require non-uniform tensors for the values since the numbers of horizontal and vertical faces are generally not equal.
 Depending on the boundary conditions, the outer-most values may also be redundant and, thus, not stored.

-ΦFlow represents staggered grids as instances of StaggeredGrid
+ΦFlow represents staggered grids as instances of StaggeredGrid.

-They have the same properties as CenteredGrid
+They have the same properties as CenteredGrid but the values field may reference a

 non-uniform tensor